Buckeye Township, Ellis County, Kansas

-Buckeye Township is a township in Ellis County, Kansas, USA.
+Buckeye Township is a township in Ellis County, Kansas, United States.
 As of the 2010 census, its population was 414.

 Geography

 Buckeye Township covers an area of 136.11 sqmi and contains no incorporated settlements.
 According to the USGS, it contains three cemeteries: Hyacinth, Saint Andrew and Saint Severin.

+History

+A post office was opened at Martin in 1875.
+The post office was discontinued in 1894.
+The Martin area was part of Saline Township until 1910, when it passed to Riverview Township, and ultimately was incorporated into Buckeye Township.